International School Eindhoven

 The International School Eindhoven (ISE), formerly the International Secondary School of Eindhoven (ISSE), is an international school situated in the northern part of Eindhoven.

 The current school (ISE) has merged itself with the primary division (RIS), therefore coming under one branch the ISE (International School Eindhoven).
-As of September 2013, the ISE is located on a new campus.
-The school is located towards the outskirts of Eindhoven, close to the Eindhoven Airport.
+As of March 2026, the ISE is located mainly on the Oirschotsedijk campus.
+The school is located towards the outskirts of Eindhoven, near the Eindhoven Airport.
 The campus is based on a former military base, De Constant Rebecque Kazerne.
-The school has arranged bus services via Hermes for students to travel from the city center to the campus.

 Information

 The International School Eindhoven is an English-based International School in Eindhoven, Netherlands, open to students of various ages.
-It consists of a primary English department, a primary Dutch department and a secondary department.
+It consists of a primary English department, a primary Dutch department and an English secondary department.
 It is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 It currently has more than 1200 students enrolled, coming from various nationalities worldwide.
-The primary dutch department was moved at the start of the 2024 school year due to space issues, this decision caused a lot of backlash among the parents.
+The primary Dutch department was moved to a separate campus at the start of the 2024 school year due to space issues.
+This decision caused a lot of backlash among the parents of the affected children.

 History

-ISE traces its history to the Philips International School, founded in 1965 for primary education, and to a Philips-led initiative to deliver core secondary education in English-medium at a pre-existing school from 1974.
+ISE traces its history to the International School, founded in 1965 for primary education, and to a Philips-led initiative to deliver core secondary education in English-medium at a pre-existing school from 1974.
 The first school features in Episode 9 of the 1977 BBC series The Age of Uncertainty, in which honoured economist John Kenneth Galbraith describes it as a product of corporate power designed to protect the dominant institution of its society, noting "English is to the modern corporation as Latin was to the medieval church".

 The Philips International School renamed Regional International School (RIS) in 1975, subsequently adding other language streams such as French and German.
 In contrast, leaders of the secondary education expanded the scope of English lessons and relocated to form a semi-autonomous International Secondary School Eindhoven (ISSE) in 1986.
 In 2001 the ISSE moved again to a site 30% larger at Venetiestraat 43, Eindhoven.

 Since 1982 the school has provided education up to International Baccalaureate's Diploma Programme.
 A successful RIS-ISSE merger started in 2007 and concluded in 2012 with current ISE branding.